julelang/manual/src/standard-library/std-fs.md

 - `IsDir`: The named file is a directory and flag includes O_WRONLY or O_RDWR
 - `UnableStream`: The path argument names a STREAMS-based file and the system is unable to allocate a STREAM
 - `NoSpace`: There is no space on the drive
-- `Divice`: Divice did not respond
+- `Device`: Device did not respond
 - `ReadOnly`: Read-only filesystem
 - `Retry`: Resource temporarily unavailable
 - `Busy`: File is busy